Set MakeupSo now we've found the maximum and minimum length irons the golfer

 increased resistance of a higher swingweight, and can make use of it to

 increase her distance.
-(She also wants a stiffer shaft, but we'll save
+(She may also want a stiffer shaft, but we'll save

 to go long, and make up for it with a flatter lie.